Impact of gender on the formation and outcome of mentoring relationships in academic research: Materials and Methods

-Data for the current study were drawn from the Academic Family Tree (AFT, \url{https://www.academictree.org}), an online, crowd-sourced database of mentoring relationships \cite{david_neurotree_2012, lienard_intellectual_2018}.
+Data for the current study were drawn from the Academic Family Tree (AFT,\\ https://www.academictree.org), an online database of mentoring relationships \cite{david_neurotree_2012, lienard_intellectual_2018}.
 The database records the identity of the mentor and trainee, the type of training (graduate or postdoctoral), and the start and end year of the training.